Shakespeare in the Park festivals: Philadelphia

-This Philadelphia theater company offers the largest, free outdoor production of Shakespeare's plays in the greater Philadelphia area.
+This Philadelphia theatre company offers the largest, free outdoor production of Shakespeare's plays in the greater Philadelphia area.
 Shakespeare in Clark Park was formed in the fall of 2005 by Marla Burkholder, Maria Möller, Tom Reing and Whitney Estrin.
 In their inaugural season, Shakespeare in Clark Park presented four performances of Twelfth Night, drawing an audience of over 2,000 people.
 Those audiences have grown to over 5,000 and the annual show has become a staple of summer in Philly.

 Pittsburgh

 Jennifer Tober founded Pittsburgh Shakespeare in the Parks in 2005.
 Their performances are free and utilize various public parks in the Pittsburgh area.

+Portland, Oregon

+The Original Practice Shakespeare Festival (OPSFest) stages free Shakespeare productions across the Portland area in July and August each year: three per week, all different plays.
+The productions are described as "improv-ish"; there are no formal rehearsals, the actors read their parts off of scrolls they each carry, and audience participation is encouraged.

 Rochester

 The Rochester Community Players have staged free Shakespeare productions at the Highland Bowl in Highland Park each July since 1997.

 Saint Louis

 St. Louis Shakespeare Festival began in 2001 and produced the first annual free Shakespeare festival in Forest Park with a production of Romeo and Juliet.
 Since the initial two-week run that attracted 33,000 audience members, the Festival has grown into a year-round institution producing over 250 public performances annually for nearly 100,000 patrons and students.